Kiera Cullen

 Their journey as a teaching artist has not only enhanced their personal creativity, but also provided an opportunity to become more involved with the Pittsburgh community and share their unique perspective with others.

-Through their personal creative practice, KB explores the perception of self, queerness, interpersonal experiences and spirituality.
+Through their personal creative practice, Karter explores the perception of self, queerness, interpersonal experiences and spirituality.
 Their artistic process is spontaneous, prolific, and somewhat erratic.
 They focus on turning intangible tangible–capturing emotions through colors, lighting, and imagery.
 They work primarily with visual art, and their first solo exhibition “Chrysalis” was up at Wick Monet gallery February – March 2024.
 Their second solo exhibition was at Commonplace Coffee Squirrel Hill in September 2024.
 They look forward to putting on more exhibitions in the future.
-KB also has a passion for magazine creation, curating an eclectic mix of visual artists and poets into book format.
+Karter also has a passion for magazine creation, curating an eclectic mix of visual artists and poets into book format.

 Assemble Board of Directors